-- Multiple assignments due on the same day are not considered conflicts.
-Students are expected to manage their time effectively to meet assignment deadlines. - Back-to-back tests/quizzes are not considered conflicts.
+- For ACORN absence declarations, the date you declare the absence is required to fall within the seven-day declaration period (i.e.) the absence cannot be submitted proactively or retroactively. - Instructors cannot accept term work any later than five business days after the last day of class.
+Beyond this date, accommodations are only possible via the Registrar's Office petition process. - If you are unable to submit your request within the specified number of business days, you must still email your instructor within that window to explain the nature of the delay.
+Exceptions to the deadlines are made only under exceptional circumstances. - Multiple assignments due on the same day are not considered academic conflicts.
+Students are expected to manage their time effectively to meet assignment deadlines. - Back-to-back tests/quizzes are not considered academic conflicts.
 Only overlapping activities are conflicts. - Students are responsible for keeping their course timetables conflict-free.
 Students who register in two courses with overlapping lecture/tutorial/lab schedules will not be accommodated.